NBC News plans to move forward with Trump town hall

-LOS ANGELES (Variety.com) - NBC News will move forward with an 8 p.m. town-hall broadcast Thursday featuring President Donald Trump, setting up a primetime scramble for viewers with ABC News, which is broadcasting a similar event with Democratic challenger Joe Biden at the same time on the same evening.
+LOS ANGELES — NBC News will move forward with an 8 p.m. town-hall broadcast Thursday featuring President Donald Trump, setting up a primetime scramble for viewers with ABC News, which is broadcasting a similar event with Democratic challenger Joe Biden at the same time.

 The dueling town halls were set in motion last week after Trump’s presidential campaign refused to take part in the second of the usual election-year debates sponsored by the nonpartisan Commission on Presidential Debates.